thoughtbot/apprenticeship/markdown/onboarding-packet.md

 Feel free to file a pull request to improve any aspect of it, no matter how tiny.

 # The Plan

 Your first two months are spent learning.
-At the end of your second month, you'll meet with Chad Pytel or Dan Croak to discuss your next step.
+At the end of your second month, you'll meet with your office's Managing Director to discuss your next steps.
 During that meeting, you'll be asked "What do you want to do after your apprenticeship?"

 If you have decided at that point that thoughtbot is not for you, no worries.
 We can work with you over the next month to help find job prospects.

-If you want to work at thoughtbot, tell Chad or Dan.
-They will be prepared to either make you an offer or tell you there isn't an available spot for you at thoughtbot.
+If you want to work at thoughtbot, we will be prepared to either make you an offer or tell you there isn't a good spot for you at thoughtbot.

 Don't worry!
 We will do everything we can to make your three months as amazing as we can and prepare you for your step after the apprenticeship.

 ## Your mentor

 Your first mentor's name is:                      .
 You'll get a new mentor each month.

 This person is your guide for the month.

 ## How am I doing?

 You will meet with your mentor once a week on Friday to talk through your progress.